SAP/project-kb/prospector/README.md

 Science in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science during a graduation internship at SAP.

+The source code of FixFinder can be obtained by checking out the tag [DAAN_HOMMERSOM_THESIS](https://github.com/SAP/project-kb/releases/tag/DAAN_HOMMERSOM_THESIS).

-The main difference between FixFinder and Prospector (which has been implemented from scratch) is that the former takes a definite data-driven approach and trains a ML model to perform the ranking, whereas the latter applies hand-crafted rules to assign a relevance score to each candidate commit.
+The main difference between FixFinder and Prospector (which has been implemented from scratch) is that the former takes a definite data-driven approach and trains a ML model to perform the ranking, whereas the latter is based on hand-crafted rules to assign a relevance score to each candidate commit.

+Recent versions of Prospector (2024) also use AI/ML; still that is done through suitable rules that are based on the outcome of suitable requests to LLMs.

 The paper that describes FixFinder can be cited as follows: